-The top of Banda Neira’s dormant airstrip is where we realised what the middle of nowhere actually felt like.
+The top of Banda Neira’s dormant airstrip is where we realised how the middle of nowhere actually felt.
 It was akin to being in a bubble: here on one of Indonesia’s most inaccessible outposts life moved a half-pace out of sync with everywhere else.

 Suddenly a small figure appeared on the path.
-She was quickly joined by a young man.
+A young man quickly joined her.
 Before long, it felt as though the village’s entire child population had tentatively emerged, Munchkin-like, from their hideaways.

 ‘Selamat pagi,’ we ventured encouragingly, wishing them a good morning.
 They responded in kind and, ice broken, swarmed around us.
 Yapping excitement filled the air as pidgin English and Indonesian phrases were unleashed with reckless abandon.

-Our new friends joyfully pointed out Banda’s flora and fauna.
-Special reverence was reserved for the ubiquitous nutmeg trees.
+Our new friends joyfully pointed out Banda’s flora and fauna, reserving a particular reverence for the ubiquitous nutmeg trees.
 The kids’ vivacity was intoxicating.
-With every new song and special handshake they shared the island embraced us a little more.
-As our bodyguards guided us along dilapidated brick roads we felt progressively more in tune with Banda’s special unspoken frequency.
+With every new song and special handshake they shared, the island embraced us a little more.
+As our bodyguards guided us along dilapidated brick roads, we felt progressively more in tune with Banda’s unspoken frequency.

 Before long, a crescent bay appeared, affording clear views of Gunung Api.
 This was the fabled secret beach.
 As we navigated the craggy path toward it, the sound of receding children filled the air.
 The Boss and Dennis, squabbling slightly, were leading their merry band back to Tanah Rata.
 We were alone beneath the midday sun’s heat, wondering what kind of benevolent spirits we had just encountered.